joesingo/truthdiscovery/reports/possible_structure.md

     page as being an important page.
 Ranking systems use this structure to find the most 'important' pages.

+  * From a theoretical view, see 'Formalising Trust as a Computational Concept'

   * The notion of trust in many of these approaches is *local*: it is the trust of one node in another, from that node's perspective.